Astros vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has five doubles, a triple, 22 home runs, 28 walks and 49 RBI (54 total hits).
-He's also swiped two bases.
+- Alonso has five doubles, a triple, 22 home runs, 29 walks and 49 RBI (54 total hits).
+He has swiped two bases.

 Alonso Recent Games